An Introductory Tutorial on Cohort State-Transition Models in R Using a Cost-Effectiveness Analysis Example: Introduction

-A cSTM is a type of state transition models that is deterministic and simulates hypothetical cohorts over time while an individual-based state transition models (iSTM) is another variety that is stochastic and simulates hypothetical individuals over time.\textsuperscript{ \hyperlink{ref-Siebert2012c}{3}} We have previously published a tutorial on the implementation of iSTM in R.\textsuperscript{ \hyperlink{ref-Krijkamp2018}{4}} This tutorial focuses on cSTM.
-We first provide a description of each of the components of a cSTM.
+A cSTM is a dynamic mathematical model in which a hypothetical cohort of individuals transition between different health states over time.
+A cSTM is most appropriate when the decision problem has a dynamic component (e.g., the disease process can vary over time) and can be described using a reasonable number of health states. cSTMs are often used because of their transparency, efficiency, ease of development, and debugging. cSTMs are usually computationally less demanding than iSTMs, providing the ability to conduct PSA and value-of-information (VOI) analyses that otherwise might not be computationally feasible with iSTMs.\textsuperscript{ \hyperlink{ref-Siebert2012c}{2}} cSTMs have been used to evaluate screening and surveillance programs,\textsuperscript{ \hyperlink{ref-Suijkerbuijk2018}{3}, \hyperlink{ref-Sathianathen2018a}{4}} diagnostic procedures,\textsuperscript{ \hyperlink{ref-Lu2018b}{5}} disease management programs,\textsuperscript{ \hyperlink{ref-Djatche2018}{6}} interventions,\textsuperscript{ \hyperlink{ref-Smith-Spangler2010}{7}} and policies.\textsuperscript{ \hyperlink{ref-Pershing2014}{8}}

+In a recent review, we illustrated the increased use of R's statistical programming framework in health decision sciences.
+We provided a summary of available resources to apply to medical decision making.\textsuperscript{ \hyperlink{ref-Jalal2017b}{9}} Many packages have been explicitly developed to estimate and construct cSTMs in R. For example, the \texttt{markovchain}\textsuperscript{ \hyperlink{ref-Spedicato2017}{10}} and \texttt{heemod}\textsuperscript{ \hyperlink{ref-Filipovic-Pierucci2017}{11}} packages are designed to build cSTMs using a pre-defined structure.
+The \texttt{markovchain} package simulates time-independent, and time-dependent Markov chains but is not designed to conduct economic evaluations. \texttt{heemod} is a well-structured R package for economic evaluations.
+However, these packages are necessarily stylized and require users to specify the structure and inputs of their cSTM in a particular way potentially without fully understanding how cSTMs work.
+Using these packages can be challenging if the desired cSTM does not fit within this structure.

+This tutorial demonstrates how to conduct a full cost-effectiveness analysis (CEA) comparing multiple interventions and implementing probabilistic sensitivity analysis (PSA) without needing a specialized cSTM package.
+We first describe each of the components of a time-independent cSTM.
 Then, we illustrate the implementation of these components with an example.
-Our general conceptualization should apply to other programming languages (e.g., MATLAB, Python, C++).
-The full R code used in this tutorial is provided in the supplementary materials so that readers can replicate and modify the example to fit their needs.
-The most up-to-date model code and code to create the graphs of this tutorial can be found in the accompanying GitHub repository (\url{https://github.com/DARTH-git/Cohort-modeling-tutorial}).
-We assume that the reader is familiar with the basics of decision modelling and coding in programming languages.
-Thus, a prior introduction to R and to linear algebra for decision modelers is recommended.
+Our general conceptualization should apply to other programming languages (e.g., MATLAB, Python, C++, and Julia).
+The reader can find the most up-to-date R code of the time-independent cSTM and the R code to create the tutorial graphs in the accompanying GitHub repository (\url{https://github.com/DARTH-git/cohort-modeling-tutorial-intro}) to replicate and modify the example to fit their needs.
+We assume that the reader is familiar with the basics of decision modeling and has a basic understanding of programming.
+Thus, a prior introduction to R, ``for'' loops, and linear algebra for decision modelers is recommended.
+The linear algebra concepts used throughout the code are explained in more detail in the Supplementary Material.